RoboStack/robostack.github.io/src/content/docs/Contributing.md

 This project is in early stages and we are looking for contributors to help it grow.

-The developers are on the [`robotics` channel on `prefix.dev`'s discord](https://discord.gg/kKV8ZxyzY4) where we discuss steps forward.
+The developers are on the [robotics channel on the prefix.dev Discord](https://discord.gg/kKV8ZxyzY4) where we discuss steps forward.

 We welcome all kinds of contribution -- code or non-code -- and value them highly.
 We pledge to treat everyones contribution fairly and with respect and